ShichengChen/Audio-Source-Separation/readme.md

     - two loss indeed have help, for a easy song, only 3 epochs(3000 iterations), the result can be good. voice file + instrument file = mix file.
 In other words, I add a new restriction for my network
   - unet.py
      - structure of unet. learned from https://arxiv.org/pdf/1806.03185.pdf
-     - I remove dilated cnn layers by normal cnn layers, the results are not good.
-Because they used sftf to deal with data, but I did not use this.
-It's worth try in the future
+     - I remove dilated cnn layers by normal cnn layers,
   - clean_ccmixter_corpus.ipynb, clean_ccmixter_corpus2.ipynb
      - transform ccmixter from (audio time series, either stereo or mono) to mono
      - save as h5 format by h5py